-The Waldorf Student Code of Conduct clearly prohibits the unlawful possession, use, or distribution of weapons, fireworks or alcohol in our undergraduate residence halls or drugs on campus or as any part of University activities.
+The Waldorf Student Code of Conduct clearly prohibits the unlawful possession, use, or distribution of weapons, fireworks or alcohol in our undergraduate residence halls or drugs on campus or as any part of university activities.
 (Exception: Shooting Sports approved secured storage and Timberland allows those of legal age to consume alcohol).
 The University is committed for the welfare of students to the Drug Free Schools and Communities Act.
 See the Substance Abuse Policies and Procedures section of this document for more detailed information.
-In addition, the University has strict guidelines regarding fire safety which include not allowing candles, smoking, fireworks, overloaded circuits or smoking of any kind on the University campus.
+In addition, the University has strict guidelines regarding fire safety which include not allowing candles, no smoking/vaping of any kind, no fireworks, overloaded circuits or smoking of any kind on the University campus.

 The University has a good working relationship with the Forest City Police Department.
-They are invited to campus for orientation, RA training and regular meetings to assess campus security and safety issues.
+They are invited to campus for orientation, RA training and regular semester meetings to assess campus security and safety issues.
 The University has the FCPD do periodic patrol of our lots and campus area.
-The response time of the FCPD to campus is typically 90 seconds or less and they are considered part of our campus police program.
+The response time of the FCPD to campus is typically 90 seconds or less in emergencies and they are considered part of our campus police program.
+They complete regular training on our campus including active shooter, drug dog scans and DUI training.